 Children who rely only on Bond tend to be overwhelmed by the more difficult entrance exams.
 (This was my view, as a tutor, long before I went into publishing – and was one of the reasons I established the RSL brand in the first place.)

 However, one very useful aspect of the Bond range is their extensive stock of verbal and non-verbal reasoning materials, which I use in my teaching.

 Number 9 in my list used to be occupied by the North London Consortium schools.
 Sadly, because they are changing their exam style, they have taken down all their past papers!

 Instead, here are the papers from Dulwich College – which are excellent.

-(You can also read my comprehensive article about how to get into Dulwich.)
+You might like to read my comprehensive article about how to get into Dulwich College.

 The St Paul’s English papers are also useful, requiring developed answers.

 The old 11-plus papers offered here for free are often very useful – there are well-chosen comprehension passages and questions, for example, and a good range of maths topics are covered at a robust intermediate level.